udhayk7/EDEN_2025/README.md

 ### For Seniors
 1. **Taking Medications**: Respond to voice reminders with "I took it" or "Yes"
+2. **Visual Verification**: Use the "📷 AI Verify" button to verify pills with camera
+3. **Gesture Confirmation**: Show thumbs up (👍) or OK hand (👌) to confirm medication
-2. **Voice Queries**: Ask "Did I take my morning pills?" or "What medications do I need?"
+4. **Voice Queries**: Ask "Did I take my morning pills?" or "What medications do I need?"
-3. **Emergency Help**: Say "I'm not feeling well" or tap emergency buttons
+5. **Emergency Help**: Say "I'm not feeling well" or tap emergency buttons
-4. **Language**: Speak in English or Malayalam - the app auto-detects
+6. **Language**: Speak in English or Malayalam - the app auto-detects

 ### For Family Members
 1. **Setup**: Add senior profiles and medications